Developer Notes¶

 Integration Tests¶

-directory.
+Place integration tests in the tests/ directory.
 These tests verify the interaction between multiple components.

 Cross-Platform Testing¶